ashpool/authentic/README.md

 This should be sufficient for most users: it's quite secure, requiring massive amounts of computing time to break.

-Django stores a secret key in settings.py used as salt.
+Django stores a secret key in settings.py used as salt:

     #Make this unique, and don't share it with anybody.
     SECRET_KEY = 'r-7tm7riwgt9!g-z95@$%rntmli#72lh@y+1@nwu)g)q+f9#p&amp;'

-When applying this algorithm on "foobar" we get "pbkdf2_sha256$10000$9sr17uhNhreK$Q0MSV64ITz6+yIKk6cZhOyEm03inau5zZYhExH2B/Wk=".
+When applying this algorithm on "foobar" we get:

+    "pbkdf2_sha256$10000$9sr17uhNhreK$Q0MSV64ITz6+yIKk6cZhOyEm03inau5zZYhExH2B/Wk=".

 The prepend "pbkdf2_sha256$10000" is just a markup for the algorithm used and the number of iterations, in this case 10000.

 ### PBKDF2 (Password-Based Key Derivation Function)